Athletic Training

 Biology - 1 semester

-Chemistry and lab - 1 semester
+Chemistry - 1 semester

-Physics and lab - 1 semester
+Physics - 1 semester

 Human Anatomy and lab - 1 semester